AlexanderRichey/AlexanderRichey.github.io/articles/2025-08-10-on-mortality.md

 In considering the shortness of my life, and my own impermanence, I feel a sense of gratefulness in my mere existence.
 When I walk in the park on a beautiful day and I feel the sun shine upon my face and feel the love in my heart, I tell myself that this is as good as it gets, that this is salvation if I should ever have it.

 To sum up what I’ve found in asking what kind of attitude I should take toward my life and my death, in view of my assumption that there isn’t an afterlife, I can now list five conclusions.
 I believe that life is a gift that cannot be compared to its absence; that, under the assumption that there is no afterlife, death is not to be feared.
-I believe that my own evaluation of my life is to be prioritized because I uniquely suffer its consequences.
+I believe that no evaluation of my life is cosmically privileged in that it determines the conditions of the next life.
 I find some sense of duty to help others get as close to salvation in this life as they can.
 And I find the meaning of my life in the simple but magic moments of daily life, moments of joy, of beauty, of meaning, and, most of all, of love.

 ---